Praise for Open Source

 It’s confusing.
-Why is anyone still working with just Windows and Microsoft, when these great alternatives are here?
+Why is anyone working with just Windows and Microsoft products, when these great alternatives are here?

 - High time to abandon Microsoft’s products and its Windows operating system